Daily Crime Log / Fire Log

-Access a chronological record of all criminal incidents reported by USC Police Department within the past two months.
+Access a chronological record of all criminal incidents and residential fires reported to the USC Police Department within the past two months.
+Our Records Unit maintains updated current and past Crime/ Fire Logs.
+You can download one of these logs here or contact our Records Unit (803-777-5282) for the most updated copy or past copies.
 View Log [pdf]

 Contact our Records Unit at 803-777-5282.